UCRDarkMatter/G4RiversideCASCADE/Supplemental/README.md

 	 - 3089.45, 0.16
 	 - 0, 67.47
 ~~~
 Energy values are in units of keV.
-Branching ratios are normalized by CASCADE during execution.
+Branching ratios are normalized by Riverside CASCADE during execution.
 Using these `.txt` files, the database can be manually edited.
-This is generally not recommended, however, as CASCADE is very particular about the numbers in these files.
-If, for example, you write a transition to a level with energy “642.76”, but the level actually has energy “642.761”, CASCADE will output a warning and exit.
-CASCADE will crash if there are levels which it cannot de-excite from.
+This is generally not recommended, however, as Riverside CASCADE is very particular about the numbers in these files.
+If, for example, you write a transition to a level with energy “642.76”, but the level actually has energy “642.761”, Riverside CASCADE will output a warning and exit.
+Riverside CASCADE will crash if there are levels which it cannot de-excite from.